ibexa/documentation-developer/docs/guide/checkout/local_orders.md

 ## PDF invoice

-At the end of the local checkout process the shop generates and stores invoice data, and generates a PDF with the invoice information.
+At the end of the local checkout process, the shop generates and stores invoice data, and generates a PDF with the invoice information.
 Then this information is sent by email.

 The PDF is created using [`wkhtmltopdf`](http://wkhtmltopdf.org).
-`wkhtmltopdf` has to be installed on the server, using the last stable version.
+You must install the latest stable version of`wkhtmltopdf` on the server.

 You can configure the path where `wkhtmltopdf` is located in `LocalOrderManagementBundle/Resources/config/local_order_management.yml`: